Anna Nagase

 Anna Nagase (永瀬 アンナ, Nagase Anna) is a Japanese voice actress affiliated with 81 Produce.
-Some of her notable roles include Ushio Kofune in Summer Time Rendering and Hack in Yurei Deco.
+Some of her notable roles include Ushio Kofune in Summer Time Rendering, Hack in Yurei Deco, and Iroha Sakayori in Cosmic Princess Kaguya!.

 Biography

 Nagase was born and raised in Tokyo.
 She had been performing and acting since she was young, and through her school activities and presentations, she "felt the wonder of acting in front of others."
 Nagase first began voice acting when she was given the opportunity while studying.
 She found it to be difficult, which made her want to learn more about the medium.
 Nagase joined 81 Produce in April 2020 as a junior member.
 In 2022, she starred in her first lead role as Ushio Kofune in the anime series Summer Time Rendering, for which she learned to speak in the Wakayama dialect.
 Nagase won the Best New Actor Award at the 17th Seiyu Awards in 2023.